luckysahani/Compiler-Assignment-1/README.md

-Python-Compiler-for-Java-to-MIPS
+Compiler
 =========================

 We will build a cross compiler with the source language as Java, Target Language as MIPS and implementation language as Python.

 Lexer
 ==========================

-We will be building a lexer using the software LEX.
+We have a made a lexer for the source language JAVA .
+The ouptut of the program is a tagged program, with the token  types appearing as comments.